-The redesigned CSS webpage was launched in early August with a new look, feel and navigational tools.
+The redesigned CSS webpage was launched in early August with a new look and feel, and with new navigational tools.
 Consistent with the objectives of this intervention, the amount of engagement with the Apply for Child Support page increased, as did the number of child support applications downloaded from the site.
-Information on the characteristics of child support applicants and families during both the intervention and baseline periods indicate that most applications are made by female custodial parents with a mean age of 34 with 1.4 children, aged 7 to 8.

-Updating the content and design of a child support agency's website within a larger department within a state government involved layers of engagement, approval and security clearance not fully anticipated when this intervention was planned.
-The dual role CSS website plays as an information source and client portal presented complications to the update and launch of the reskinned site, as protection of client personal information was a priority.
-Throughout CSS, its parent agency and the state as whole, individuals not involved in the planning or development of the intervention were called upon to update systems, review protocol, create code and activate tools not previously used.
+However, without a true randomized control trial, we cannot say that the increase is a result of the intervention because protection of client personal information was a priority.
+Throughout CSS, its parent agency, and the state as whole, we called on individuals not involved in the planning or development of the intervention to update systems, review protocol, create code, and activate tools not previously used.
 This created unanticipated challenges of adequate human resources, timing and delay in the launch of the redesigned site.
-Once the redesigned site was launched, unexpected problems arose that required correction from individuals not closely involved in the project.
-The necessity of relying upon larger systems and individuals without an understanding and commitment to the project required constant monitoring and updates from the CSS project staff, as well as the marketing contractor.
-In retrospect, the complexity of an undertaking such as this within a state government agency was not fully anticipated.
+Once we launched the redesigned site, unexpected problems arose that required correction from individuals not closely involved in the project.
+The necessity of relying upon larger systems and individuals without an understanding and commitment to the project required constant monitoring and updates from the CSS project staff and the marketing contractor.
+In retrospect, we did not anticipate the complexity of an undertaking such as this within a state government agency.